-How to Be More Assertive: The Top 10 Tips
+How To Become More Assertive: The Top 10 Tips

-Some folks see the world as being composed of basically 2 types of people: those who are aggressive or confrontational and those others who aren’t.
+Some folk see the world as being composed of basically 2 types of people: those who are aggressive or confrontational and those others who aren’t.

 Obviously, as in most things, there is a middle ground.